 When used correctly oxygen is safe

-We complete thorough risk assessments and health & safety checks before any home oxygen therapy equipment is installed in your home.
+We complete thorough risk assessments and health and safety checks before any oxygen equipment is installed in your home.
 You also need to follow these guidelines:

-Smoking will aggravate your child’s condition and is dangerous when home oxygen therapy is being used.
+Smoking is dangerous when oxygen is being used.

-You must not allow anyone using E-Cigarettes near to someone using home oxygen therapy.
+You must not allow anyone using e-cigarettes near to someone using oxygen.

-All home oxygen therapy equipment should be kept well away from naked flames such as candles of any kind, barbecues, open fires and gas cookers.
-Contact your local fire brigade for more information about safety.
+All oxygen equipment should be kept well away from candles (including scented candles), barbecues, fires and gas cookers.

 Keep away from heat

-Oxygen is not explosive but it will help fires to burn more fiercely.
-Ensure that your home oxygen therapy cylinders are kept away from fires, cookers and heaters etc. Recommended distance for home oxygen therapy equipment from: open fires 3m (10ft); closed fires 1.5m (5ft).
+Oxygen helps fires to burn.
+Keep away from fire.
+Ensure that any oxygen is kept away from gas fires, cookers and heaters etc. Recommended distance for oxygen therapy equipment from: fires 3m (10ft); radiators and heaters

 Turn it off

-Make sure the oxygen supply is turned off when it isn’t being used.
-When home oxygen therapy is being used, always make sure the cannula or mask is not left on any soft material (for example, blankets, clothes, sofas or cushions) for any amount of time.
-Oxygen may be absorbed into the material and make it more flammable.
-Oxygen will remain in clothing for up to 20 mins after it has been turned off, precautions should still be taken when near flames etc. Remember to allow 5-10 minutes after switching a concentrator machine off to allow all the oxygen to leave the system.
+Make sure the oxygen is turned off when it isn’t being used.
+When oxygen is being used, always make sure the nasal prongs or mask are not left on any soft material (for example, blankets, clothes, sofas or cushions) for any amount of time.
+Oxygen may soak into the material and can increase the risk of having a fire.

-Always make sure that any home oxygen therapy equipment is used in a well ventilated area, and try to keep a window or door in the room ajar when your home oxygen therapy equipment is in use.
+Always make sure there is fresh air when using oxygen.
+Try to keep a window or door in the room ajar when the equipment is in use.